Developer-Mohit/Nodejs-Project-Structure/README.md

  In command prompt:

-1. cd  <your download project location>
+1. cd  '<your download project location>'
 2. npm install